Home / Resume / Hospitality / Resort (No Experience)

 What hiring managers actually look for

 Resorts hire large seasonal teams every spring and summer.
-Many positions are designed for people new to the industry.
+Many positions are designed for people new to the industry, so managers screen for attitude and reliability.

 1. 1